Isaachall97/pinterest-data-pipeline81/README.md

 - The data is ultimately being stored in the S3 bucket as per the topic names.
 A screen capture can be seen below of what this should look like:
   ![S3_bucket_screencapture](https://private-user-images.githubusercontent.com/55752358/325594024-3942afa4-8714-4548-81a2-56cc5352f9fe.gif?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTQwNDYyNTYsIm5iZiI6MTcxNDA0NTk1NiwicGF0aCI6Ii81NTc1MjM1OC8zMjU1OTQwMjQtMzk0MmFmYTQtODcxNC00NTQ4LTgxYTItNTZjYzUzNTJmOWZlLmdpZj9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDA0MjUlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwNDI1VDExNTIzNlomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWNmODRmZDEzM2NjNzMxY2RhNDhjNGE0ZjFhZGZlMjIwZGI4ZWM0NWZmNjkwY2EwOTE1NzNlMGQ3Y2IwYjRlMjUmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.R4t2x5PQZkZ-tciHLocmWkq-0qa8VP6TH3BKEGwYVwQ)

+## Batch processing- Databricks

+Once the topics have been stored in the AWS S3 bucket, the data must be read into Databricks where it can be transformed and queried.

+### Mount S3 bucket to Databricks

+- In order to clean and query the batch data, the data from the S3 bucket must be read into Databricks.
+To do this, the S3 bucket must be mounted to the Databricks account.
+- Details of this code can be